forta-network/docs/docs/advanced-testing.md

 # Advanced testing

-There may be cases where developers want to test their agent with more complex interactions using real data, or to test scenarios that have not yet occurred on-chain.
-One way to do this is to fork the state of the chain locally and point your agent to it.
-You can then simulate transactions on the forked chain and the agent will scan the resulting blocks and transactions.
+There may be cases where developers want to test their bot with more complex interactions using real data, or to test scenarios that have not yet occurred on-chain.
+One way to do this is to fork the state of the chain locally and point your bot to it.
+You can then simulate transactions on the forked chain and the bot will scan the resulting blocks and transactions.

 This page describes how to conduct more advanced testing using a locally forked chain.
 The complete code for this example can be found [here](https://github.com/forta-protocol/forta-agent-examples/tree/master/advanced-testing-js).